AbdellahChehat/eng130_OOP/README.md

 ## Functionality of each pillar

-1. Abstraction. =
+1. Abstraction. =  A programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.
-2. Encapsulation. =
+2. Encapsulation. = The bundling of data, along with the methods that operate on that data, into a single unit.
-3. Inheritance. =
+3. Inheritance. = When a class derives from another class.
+The child class will inherit all the public and protected properties and methods from the parent class.
+In addition, it can have its own properties and methods.
+An inherited class is defined by using the extends keyword.
-4. Polymorphism. =
+4. Polymorphism. = Describes situations in which something occurs in several different forms.
+In computer science, it describes the concept that you can access objects of different types through the same interface

 ### Methods/ Function
 ### Modules